 • Comparative locomotor loading mechanics of turtle and opossum hindlimbs

 Sandy earned her BS at the University of California-Davis (2008).

-• Sandy's dissertation is examining how locomotor biomechanics influenced the evolutionary invasion of land by vertebrates, using mudskippers and salamanders as experimental models.
+• Sandy's dissertation examined how locomotor biomechanics influenced the evolutionary invasion of land by vertebrates, using mudskippers and salamanders as experimental models.

 • Sandy also has extensive experience using studies of morphological selection to evaluate functional tradeoffs across waterfall climbing species of gobiid fishes

 • 2011 North American Colleges and Teachers of Agriculture Graduate Student Teaching Award

 • 2010 Sigma Xi Grant-in-Aid of Research